Down-step statistics in generalized Dyck paths: Introduction

 \begin{proposition}[{\cite[Proposition~2.2.2]{Selkirk:2019:MSc}}] For $0 \leq t \leq k$, the generating function for $k_t$-Dyck paths (with the variable $x$ counting the number of up-steps) is given by

 where the generalized Fuss--Catalan numbers $C_{n, t}^{(k)}$ are given by

-\end{proposition} For ease of notation we omit the superscript and write $\mathcal{S}_t$, ${S}_t$, or $C_{n, t}$ if~$k$ is fixed and clear from the context.
+\end{proposition} For ease of notation we omit the superscript and write $\mathcal{S}_t$, ${S}_t(x)$, or $C_{n, t}$ if~$k$ is fixed and clear from the context.
 Note that for $t=0$ we obtain the ``classical'' Fuss--Catalan numbers as in \eqref{eq:fuss-catalan}.

-This can be proved in a number of ways, as discussed in~\cite{Selkirk:2019:MSc}, the simplest of those discussed being an application of the Cycle Lemma~\cite{Dvoretzky-Motzkin:1947}.
+This can be proved in a number of ways, as discussed in~\cite{Selkirk:2019:MSc}, the simplest of those discussed being an application of the Cycle Lemma (see~\cite{Dvoretzky-Motzkin:1947}; or \cite[Section 4.1]{Banderier-Flajolet:2002:lat-path}, \cite{Dershowitz-Zaks:1990:cycle-lemma}, \cite{Lothaire:1997:comb-words} for lattice path applications).
 The result can also be found in literature: see, for example, \cite[Section 1.4, Theorem 3; in particular (1.11)]{Mohanty:1979:lattic} for just the enumeration, or \cite[Theorem 10.4.5]{Krattenthaler:2015:lattic} where both the enumeration as well as the generating function representation is proved.
-We choose to include the proof using the cycle lemma here nonetheless, because it also sets the stage for some results later in this article. \begin{proof} Trivially, $k_t$-Dyck paths of length $(k+1)n$ are in bijection with reverse $k_t$-Dyck paths of length $(k+1)n$ (with step set $\{(1, 1), (1, -k)\}$).
+We choose to include the proof using the Cycle Lemma here nonetheless, because it also sets the stage for some results later in this article.

+\begin{proof}[of Proposition~\ref{prop:k_t:enum}] Trivially, $k_t$-Dyck paths of length $(k+1)n$ are in bijection with reverse $k_t$-Dyck paths of length $(k+1)n$ (with step set $\{(1, 1), (1, -k)\}$).
 Using the Cycle Lemma, we will show that reverse $k_t$-Dyck paths of length $(k+1)n$ are enumerated by the generalized Fuss--Catalan numbers given in \eqref{eq:gen-fuss-catalan}.
 As outlined in \cite{Dershowitz-Zaks:1990:cycle-lemma}, a sequence $p_1\cdots p_n$ of boxes and circles is \emph{$k$-dominating} if for every $j$, $1 \leq j \leq n$ the number of boxes in $p_1\cdots p_j$ is more than $k$ times the number of circles.

 The Cycle Lemma states that: ``For any sequence $p_1\cdots p_{m+n}$ of $m$ boxes and $n$ circles, $m \geq kn$, there exist exactly $m-kn$ (out of $m+n$) cyclic permutations $p_j\cdots p_{m+n}p_1\cdots p_{j-1}$, $1\leq j\leq m+n$, that are $k$-dominating.''